nerdoutlook/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 13. The thirteenth script prints the file type of the specified file.
 ### 14. The fourteenth script creates a symbolic link to a file(ls) in the root bin(/bin) directory.
 ### 15. The fifteenth script moves all files beginning with an uppercase to the /tmp/u directory.
+### 16. The sixteenth script removes all backup files created by emacs, i.e files that begin with '~'